Shippable/docs/sources/platform/integration/azure-keys.md

 * [cluster](/platform/workflow/resource/cluster/)
 * [loadBalancer](/platform/workflow/resource/loadbalancer/)

+### Roles
+There are two main ways to use Azure Keys on Shippable:
+1. automated, managed Kubernetes deployments (and load balancing) via `deploy` or `provision` jobs
+2. Azure CLI configuration via `cliConfig` resources

+For managed Kubernetes deployments via [deploy jobs](/platform/workflow/job/deploy), Shippable assumes that the service principal given has the equivalent of a "Contributor" role on the application that contains the AKS cluster.
+Shippable will use the Azure CLI to perform a `get-credentials` call, after which all deployment management will happen via `kubectl` commands.

+For `cliConfig` resources, you should make sure that your service principal has adequate permission to perform whatever actions you plan to take in your custom script.
+This could mean ACR reader role to pull images, AKS contributor to create deployments, etc.  If your `cliConfig` is using the `aks` scope, then Shippable will automatically perform an `aks get-credentials` call, so your active directory role needs provide adequate permission (such as "Contributor").

 ### Default Environment Variables
 When you create a resource with this integration, and use it as an `IN` or `OUT` for a `runSh` or `runCI` job, a set of environment variables is automatically made available that you can use in your scripts.